CloudLabsAI-Azure/CAF-Secure-Methodology/03-secure-infrastructure-with-azure-firewall-premium.md

      ![](images/a162.png)

 ## **Task 5: Implement and Test URL filtering**

+In this task, you'll implement and test URL filtering with Azure Firewall.
+You'll first try to access a blocked URL from a Bastion VM.
+Then, you'll create an application rule in Azure Firewall to allow the URL, test the access again, and verify the changes by reviewing the firewall logs.

 1. Navigate back to the tab where you have opened Bastion VM and browse the below-mentioned URL.
 You can see the error **Action:Deny...**.

     ```